-- Your HSA is administered by Health Equity. - Your contributions to the HSA are tax deductible. - You may establish pre-tax HSA deductions from your paycheck to fund your HSA up to IRS limits using the same method that you use to establish other deductions (i.e., Employee Express, MyPay, etc.). - · Your HSA earns tax-free interest. - You can make tax-free withdrawals for qualified medical expenses for you, your spouse and dependents (see IRS publication 502 for a complete list of eligible expenses). - · Your unused HSA funds and interest accumulate from year to year. - It's portable the HSA is owned by you and is yours to keep, even when you leave Federal employment or retire. - When you need it, funds up to the actual HSA balance are available.
+- Your HSA is administered by Health Equity. - Your contributions to the HSA are tax deductible.
+(State taxes apply in California, Alabama and New Jersey) - You may establish pre-tax HSA deductions from your paycheck to fund your HSA up to IRS limits using the same method that you use to establish other deductions (i.e., Employee Express, MyPay, etc.). - Your HSA earns tax-free interest.
+(New Hampshire and Tennessee do tax dividends and earnings on HSA's) - You can make tax-free withdrawals for qualified medical expenses for you, your spouse and dependents (see IRS publication 502 for a complete list of eligible expenses). - Your unused HSA funds and interest accumulate from year to year. - It's portable the HSA is owned by you and is yours to keep, even when you leave Federal employment or retire. - When you need it, funds up to the actual HSA balance are available.